-Sta tutory Rules 2018, No. 50 r.
-67 Part 5 - Authorised Meter Adjusters (2) The re to incl ecord to be kept under subregulation (1) is ude - (a) the date on which the taximeter was tested and sealed; and (b) the registration number of the vehicle in which the taximeter is installed; and (c) the serial number of the taximeter; and (d) the previous seal identification, if any; and (e) the nature of the work undertaken; and

-- the new seal identification, if any; and (f) - further information (g) any that the Commission, by notice in writing, requires.

-- The Commission, by notice in writing, may (3) require an authorised meter adjuster to supply the Commission, within a specified period, with any information that is contained in a record that is required to be kept under subregulation (1). - An authorised meter adjuster must comply with (4) a written notice under subregulation (3) within the specified period.
+- (2) The record to be kept under subregulation (1) is to include - (a) the date on which the taximeter was tested and sealed; and - (b) the registration number of the vehicle in which the taximeter is installed; and - (c) the serial number of the taximeter; and - (d) the previous seal identification, if any; and - (e) the nature of the work undertaken; and - (f) the new seal identification, if any; and - (g) any further information that the Commission, by notice in writing, requires. - (3) The Commission, by notice in writing, may require an authorised meter adjuster to supply the Commission, within a specified period, with any information that is contained in a record that is required to be kept under subregulation (1). - (4) An authorised meter adjuster must comply with a written notice under subregulation (3) within the specified period.